Rosa Flesch

-Margaretha Flesch (24 February 1826 – 25 March 1906) was a German Roman Catholic professed religious who established the Franciscan Sisters of the Blessed Virgin Mary of the Angels.
-Flesch assumed the new religious name of "Maria Rosa" after she made her profession into her own order and was its first Mother Superior.
+Maria Rosa Flesch (born Margaretha Flesch, 24 February 1826 – 25 March 1906), was a German religious sister in the Roman Catholic Church.
+She founded the Franciscan Sisters of the Blessed Virgin Mary of the Angels, whose first Mother Superior she was.

-She tended to the poor and to the ill as well as orphaned children before becoming a nun and also oversaw the construction of both an orphanage and a hospital.
+Flesch tended to the poor and to the ill as well as orphaned children before becoming a religious sister and also oversaw the construction of both an orphanage and a hospital.
 Flesch also had practical experience in nursing and worked as a home nurse and a nurse to children.

-Her beatification was celebrated on 4 May 2008 after Pope Benedict XVI approved a singular miracle attributed to her; Cardinal Joachim Meisner presided on the pope's behalf.
-Her feast is set for 19 June – the date of her solemn profession – rather than the date of her death.
+Her beatification was celebrated on 4 May 2008.
+Her feast is 19 June, the anniversary of her profession.